Electro Magnetic Pulse (EMP) What You Need to Know

 Consider joining regional and national emergency communications, such as your local ARES/RACES program.
 (ARES = Amateur Radio Emergency Service.
 RACES = Radio Amateur Civil Emergency Service.)
 Get a shortwave radio and EMP protect it.
 More information here: https://en.wikipedia.org/wiki/Amateur_Radio_Emergency_Service

 Get First Aid and medical training, and you can use those skills for a storm, EMP or car accident.
-See Red Cross training programs, YMCA or YWCA, or check out your local vo-tech schools.
+See Red Cross training programs, YMCA or YWCA, or check out your local vocational tech schools.
 Participate with your local EMTs.
 Volunteer to assist in local preparedness exercises.
 Buy or build a First Aid Kit that would serve you, your family and if you have the funds, your community.

 If you don’t have basic carpentry skills, consider learning those skills.
-Get supplies and tools necessary to repair/improve or worse case create shelter.
+Get supplies and tools necessary to repair, improve or worse case, create shelter.
 Get camping gear, a tent inside a cold house will stay warmer than the house alone or the tent outside.

 Stockpile at least 3 days of the foods you regularly eat.
 Once you have 3 days, build up to 3 weeks, and so on.
 (See “Top 10 Real Foods to Store Without Electricity“.)
-Storage food is useful for a snow storm, tornado, short power outage or even simply feeding your family while you hunt for a new job.
-Don't forget a way to cook your food, too.
+Extra stored food is useful for a snow storm, tornado, short power outage or even simply feeding your family while you hunt for a new job.
+Don't forget to have a way to cook your food, too.
 See “Emergency Cooking – 10 Ways to Have a Hot Meal When the Power Goes Out” for more information.

 For those who have livestock or pets, don't forget about their needs, too.